whistlegraph/aesthetic-computer/README.txt

 - Jeffrey (Sat)

+*** @dreamdealer/grisaille ***
+  - [🟡] Entering preslashed urls should jump to the route on the `prompt`.
+  - [] Get keyboard shortcuts working in vscode extension.
+  - [] Fix weird auth things in the vscode extension.
+  + Done
+  - [x] Get the `media/@handle/pieces` JSON endpoint up and running.

 *** chat ***
-  - [🪦] Integrate chat interface into the `disk.mjs` file,
-       using the `chat` piece as a flag for enabling the integration.
-  - [🟠] Enable the chat ui overlay for all pieces in the `nopaint` system.
+  - [🟠] Get the chat integration in `line` and `rect` and other brushes to be an interactive pop-up.
+  - [] Add ability to show pixels in the chat / share current work, with the ability to steal pixels as well / remix.
   - [] Add high resolution / PIXIjs renderer to the `chat` piece only.
   ------------------------------------------------------------------------------
   - [] Add custom / cool notification icons, and also sounds?